-You have the right to apply for eligible household members, such as U.S. citizen children or spouses.
+You have the right to apply for eligible household members such as U.S. citizen children and spouses.
 If you or other household members do not have legal status or do not wish to receive SNAP, you can exclude yourself from the SNAP application.

-- DTA should only ask for proof of the U.S. citizenship of your children or other eligible household members if their status is “questionable.”
-106 C.M.R. § 362.210.
-A child born in the U.S. to immigrant parents is not a basis for determining something as questionable.
+DTA should only ask for proof of the U.S. citizenship of your children or other eligible household members if their status is “questionable.”
+106 C.M.R. § 362.210 Being a U.S. born child to immigrant parents is not questionable.

 Further, receipt of SNAP for eligible dependents does not create “public charge” problems for the immigrant parent.
 See Will getting SNAP benefits hurt my immigration status?

 DTA Online Guide: See Appendix G for links to the DTA's BEACON 5 Online Guide for this section.